SuzanDewitz/hangman-for-all/README.md

 ####  Why I called hangman for all is my Son is under 10 years I approach him to play Hangman so that he can practice his spelling, Vocabulary, and letters.
-Since we are not native English speakers it helps for general knowledge too any one can learning by playing!
+Since we are not native English speakers it helps for general knowledge too for any one at any age "learning by playing!"